-For woody brush and patches of perennial broadleaf weeds, mix 1.0 gal of CLEAN AMINE (3.74 lbs ae) in 150 gals of water.
-Wet foliage thoroughly using about 1.0 gal of solution per square rod.
+For woody brush and patches of perennial broadleaf weeds, mix one gal of CLEAN AMINE in 150 gals of water.
+Wet foliage thoroughly using about one gal of solution per square rod.

 Spraying Instructions: Low pressure (10 to 40 psi) power spray equipment should be used and mounted on a truck, tractor or boat.
 Apply while traveling upstream to avoid accidental concentration of chemical into water.
 Spray when the air is calm, 5 mph or less.
 Do not use on small canals (less than 10 cfs) where water will be used for drinking purposes.
 Boom spraying onto water surface must be held to a minimum and no cross-stream spraying to opposite banks should be permitted.
 When spraying shoreline weeds, allow no more than two-foot overspray onto water with an average of less than one-foot overspray to prevent introduction of greater than negligible amounts of chemical into the water.